 Berkeley Law offers a three-year Juris Doctor (J.D.) degree that you can complete concurrently with the Master of Journalism degree, and earn both degrees in four years.
 Berkeley law has an independent admissions process and does not use the Graduate Division application.
 You must apply separately to both the J.D. and M.J. programs for concurrent admissions.

 Journalism and Public Health

 The three-year M.P.H./M.J. program is designed to produce journalists with the training and knowledge necessary to cover public health and medical issues for online, print, broadcast, and other media platforms.
 The program also produces public health professionals who are effective media practitioners and communicators.
 Students select one of four public health concentrations (environmental health, infectious diseases, epidemiology/biostatistics, health and social behavior) and simultaneously develop their reporting, writing and multimedia skills.
 They fulfill all requirements for both the Master of Journalism (M.J.) and the Master of Public Health (M.P.H).
-Be sure to fill out the Public Health & Journalism MPH/MJ application form on the Graduate Division website.
+Be sure to check out the Public Health website and to fill out the Public Health & Journalism MPH/MJ application form on the Graduate Division website.